 ShowCase 9x (and earlier) queries can be designed with variables that use blanks as a Null capable default value.
 By default all new variables added to a query are set as Null Capable.
 This allows the query to run without a value and, in effect, return all records for the variable.

-ShowCase 10 query objects (views) do not apply this feature automatically.
+ShowCase 10 query objects (views) do not apply this feature automatically in versions prior to R10M14 and 10.20.174.
 Instead the views must be designed to use the reserved keyword of *ALL (or *OMIT) along with specified leading and trailing text to achieve the same result.

 Null Capable ShowCase queries will migrate using the C&DS Migration Utility, or the ViewPoint Import ShowCase Query feature.
 Beginning with ShowCase R10M03, the Migration Utility (and the ViewPoint Import